alpacahq/alpaca-docs/content/api-references/broker-api/events.md

 These are the events that are the expected results of actions you may have taken by sending API requests.

+The meaning of the `timestamp` field changes for each type; the meanings have been specified here for which types the timestamp field will be present.

 - `new`: Sent when an order has been routed to exchanges for execution.
 - `fill`: Sent when your order has been completely filled.
   - `timestamp`: The time at which the order was filled.
   - `price`: The average price per share at which the order was filled.
   - `position_qty`: The size of your total position, after this fill event, in shares.
 Positive for long positions, negative for short positions.
+  - `qty`: The amount of shares this Trade order was for
 - `partial_fill`: Sent when a number of shares less than the total remaining quantity on your order has been filled.
   - `timestamp`: The time at which the shares were filled.
   - `price`: The average price per share at which the shares were filled.